Salma-Jamal/Pedestrian-Segmentation-using-Detectron2/README.md

 # Pedestrian-Segmentation-using-Detectron2
-Pedestrian Segmentation using Detectron2  + segment annotation masks from the background
+Pedestrian Segmentation using Detectron2  + Segment annotation masks from the background